 But despite the logic they are called "betatron oscillations".
-One of the main reasons for this name is the importance of transverse beam stability in betatrons, where particles accelerate slowly (again, you would show this in you home work!) for up to millions of turns.
+One of the main reasons for this name is the importance of transverse beam stability in betatrons, where particles accelerate slowly for up to millions of turns.

 One of the typical early errors in building betatrons, cyclotrons and microtrons was a desire to make the vertical magnetic field near the orbit as homogeneous as possible.
 Stability of transverse motion was not considered to be important and good engineers who build a nearly ideal magnets saw that beam intensity dies off when beam propagates for more and more turns - naturally in betatrons it was the most noticeable problem.